aimldl/aimldl.github.io/_posts/2020-12-12-how-to-create-a-web-site-on-github-with-jekyll-2.md

 2. Look at the list of existing Jekyll themes.
 3. Pick several favorite themes.
 4. Select the candidate themes to test out for the homepage.
-5. Download the candidate themes one by one and see which one you like the most.
+5. Download and apply the candidate themes one by one.
 6. Decide the final theme.

 #### Step 1.
 Have a rough idea of how the homepage should look like

-This step requires some thoughts and experiences.
-Consider the purpose and requirements to make the homepage.
-To move quickly, have a rough idea and narrow down what you like.
-The vision for the homepage may be changed as you see the existing Jekyll themes in the next couple of steps.
+To move quickly, have a rough idea about the homepage and narrow down what you like as you move forward.
+The vision for the homepage may be changed as you see more existing Jekyll themes in the next couple of steps.

-In my case, I wish to use the homepage as

-* a career portfolio,
-* a front page to access the contents in my GitHub repositories,
-* a tech blog to publish articles in the field of Artificial Intelligence, Machine Learning, and Deep Learning.

 #### Step 2.
 Look at the list of existing Jekyll themes.

-The goal of this step is to find favorite themes which fit to the purpose and requirements for the final version of the homepage.
-Looking at the existing Jekyll themes may affect the vision of the final version, purpose, and requirements.
-Feel free to get inspired by the cool designs and functionalities in the list.
+The goal of this step is to find favorite themes.
+Feel free to get inspired by the cool designs and functionalities in the [list](http://jekyllthemes.org/).
 The rough idea on the vision, purpose, and requirements of the homepage may evolve and become more concrete.

 Search for `jekyll theme`.